 Distinctions in psychotherapist pay by license and ownership

 As a side note, most practices make no pay distinctions between psychologists, social workers, mental health counselors, and marriage and family therapists.
 Occasionally practices pay psychologists a higher percentage.
 I discourage this.
 Why?
 Because social workers, mental health counselors, and MFTs get a lower reimbursement rate from insurance companies anyway.
 Hence I encourage all practices to pay everyone with the same formula.

-When practice owners are in a partnership, there may also be a partnership profit-sharing disbursement toward the end of the year.
-But of course, this can only happen if there was a profit.
+When there is only one owner, then that owner may create any number of ways to get paid.
+Typically though, the owner will also take a distribution from the profits, usually annually.
+Furthermore, when practice owners are in a partnership, there may also be a partnership profit-sharing distribution toward the end of the year.
+But of course, distributions can only happen if there was a profit.

 The last set of factors to consider is harder to quantify.
-Yet these factors can make a difference in the employee’s experience and income.
-For example:
+And yet importantly, these factors can make a difference in the employee’s experience and income.
+For example,

 - How many referrals will the employer be providing?
 This has significant ramifications for the pace of growing a caseload and, therefore, the income that you take home.
 Obviously, the more the practice is helping build the caseload, the more valuable it is to join them.
-(See How many referrals does it take to get 1000 sessions per year?)
+(See, Enough referrals for a stable caseload of 1000 sessions per year.)